amcaplan/amcaplan.github.io/source/_posts/blog/2015-01-18-feature-flags-in-ruby-part-i-what-and-why.markdown

 ## Wrapping Up
 At this point, we have a better understanding of what feature flags are, and why we might want them in our application.
-In Part II, we will give practical examples of how to set up feature flags, and where to place them in our code.
+In [Part II] [feature flags part 2], we will give practical examples of how to set up feature flags, and where to place them in our code.

 ***